 Lamellaria sp. #7

-is known on Maui from two animals, one found in a moderately exposed rocky
+is known on Maui from five animals, one found in a moderately exposed rocky

-habitat at about 5 m (15 ft) and one found at about 6 m.
-(20 ft) in a Halimeda kanaloana bed.
+habitat at about 5 m (15 ft) and four found at 6-9 m.
+(20-30 ft) in Halimeda kanaloana beds.
 Keoki Stender found a similar

 animal at Kewalo, Oahu, at a depth of 24 m (80 ft).
 The first Maui animal was associated with a specimen of Lamellaria sp. #1 on an orange didemnid tunicate showing feeding damage.
 (Note 1)